Children’s Enrichment Center

 • Introduction of rhythm instruments, scarves, parachute, etc.

 Your child will also be introduced to a variety of thematic lessons throughout the school year.
-These lessons will include:

-• My School Family
+• My school family

 • School rules